Chart Color Schemes

 AreaSearch assessment of residential development activity positions Balga - Mirrabooka among the top 25% of areas assessed nationwide

-Compared to Greater Perth, Balga - Mirrabooka has similar development levels per capita, maintaining market balance consistent with the broader region.
-The current new building activity shows 71.0% detached dwellings and 29.0% attached dwellings, reflecting the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-As of now, there are approximately 234 people per approval in Balga - Mirrabooka, indicating a transitioning market.
-According to the latest AreaSearch quarterly estimate, the area is forecasted to gain around 2,653 residents by 2041.
-Current construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.
+When measured against Greater Perth, Balga - Mirrabooka has similar development levels (per person), maintaining a market balance consistent with the broader area.
+New building activity shows 71.0% detached dwellings and 29.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+At around 234 people per approval, Balga - Mirrabooka reflects a transitioning market.

 Frequently Asked Questions - Development